-For years many Memphians and Tennesseans have suffered the consequences of driving with a suspended driver’s license due to unpaid court costs from previous criminal citations.
-In a lawsuit filed against Tennessee Department of Safety and Homeland Security as well as various court clerks and other government officials, multiple plaintiffs allege that more than 250,000 people in Tennessee have had their driving privileges suspended due to unpaid court costs.
+For years, many Memphians and Tennesseans have suffered the consequences of driving with a suspended driver’s license due to unpaid court costs from previous criminal citations.
+In a lawsuit filed against Tennessee Department of Safety and Homeland Security, as well as various court clerks and other government officials, multiple plaintiffs allege that nearly 300,000 people in Tennessee have had their driving privileges suspended due to unpaid court costs.

 READ MORE: Lawsuit Against State of Tennessee Alleges Unpaid Court Costs Should Not Lead to A Suspended Driver’s License